thnbao22/Demo-WorkshopAWS-Using-Terraform/README.md

 ![ConnectPrivate](images/4.png)

-5. After you run the command, you can see there are some folders appear in the **terraform** folder
+5. After you run the command successfully, you can see there are some folders appear in the **terraform** folder

 ![ConnectPrivate](images/5.png)